marciv/georges/README.md

 Interface User for George

-### File master-headerV4.php
+### File scriptGeorge.php

-This file is the master-headerV4 for the LP and contain script for search if DB and data exist and launch the script for calculate visit and the conversion
+This file is the "scriptGeorge.php" for the LP and contain script for search if DB and data exist and launch the script for calculate visit and the conversion, include this file in the header of the page

 ## Running the tests